Abdur-rahmaanJ/ppython/README.md

 Had this project around, removed it from the fossils graveyard when Dr. Omri Har-Shemesh came to our Python meetup, inspired by his high physics background, i was reminded of this in my cupboard and decided to open it to the world.

-Please don't see the source code (ppython.py) else you'll chase me out of the Python kindom
+Please don't see the source code (ppython.py) else you'll chase me out of the Python kingdom

 # Why a pure python version?

-To simply take advantage of the huge number of machine learning, data science and normal packages availble
+To simply take advantage of the huge number of machine learning, data science and normal packages available

 # Dependencies